vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 Part of the original meaning was retained—Śiva as the source of knowledge—

 part of it was reinterpreted, namely, the direction God faces when expounding His wisdom: His ‘right side’ became his ‘southern face’.
-The southern temple walls were consequently thought most suitable for showing images of Śiva in his role of teacher̥ 46 Thus the dakṣiṇām¯urti  entered the textbooks of Indian architecture, for instance the Mayamata, which divided Kauṇḍinya’s vision into two.
+The southern temple walls were consequently thought most suitable for showing images of Śiva in his role of teacher̥ 46 Thus the dakṣiṇāmūrti  entered the textbooks of Indian architecture, for instance the Mayamata, which divided Kauṇḍinya’s vision into two.

 A chacun des paliers des temples il faut disposer aux points cardinaux des \(images des\) dieux.
-Au rez-de-chaussée on place à l’Est les deux guardiens de la porte, Nandi et Kāla; au Sud c’est la Dakṣiṇām¯urti, à l’Ouest Acyuta ou Liṅgasambh¯uta et au Nord Pitāmaha.
+Au rez-de-chaussée on place à l’Est les deux guardiens de la porte, Nandi et Kāla; au Sud c’est la Dakṣiṇāmūrti, à l’Ouest Acyuta ou Liṅgasambhūta et au Nord Pitāmaha.
 47

 43 I could not find this ‘account’ in the texts at issue presented in Rao’s Appendix B \(II.2, pp. 137–146\).